orgalvin/Shadowrun-Rules/Riggers/Riggers.md

 If the vehicle, drone, or device you’re jumped into is destroyed while you’re jumped in, you suffer dumpshock (6 DV biofeedback damage, p.
 229).
+A character may use a Free Action to activate, deactivate, or switch the mode on any device that he is linked to by a direct neural interface through either a wired or wireless link.

+This includes
+- activating cyberware
+- changing a smartgun’s firing mode
+- changing a smartlinked shotgun’s choke
+- deactivating thermographic vision
+- switching a commlink to hidden mode
+- turning a device’s wireless functionality off,

+Note that it takes longer to interact with some devices, as noted in individual gear descriptions.
 ##### RIGGERS AND DECKERS
 As you’ve probably already guessed from all this talk about Matrix damage, the hacker is the rigger’s natural